 You can’t depend on your parrot to self-ration the number of strawberries it eats.
 Only offer your parrot strawberries 3-4 times a week.
-A large bird with a good appetite may eat 2-3 strawberries per day, along with other foods.
-A smaller parrot with a more modest diet may only need 1 strawberry per day.
+It should be fed other fruits, accounting for up to 15% of its diet.

 How To Give Strawberries To Your Parrot

-Before you put a strawberry into your parrot’s cage, be sure to prepare the fruit correctly.
+Before you put any strawberries into your parrot’s cage, prepare them correctly.

 Like most commercially grown fruits, strawberries are sprayed with pesticides.
-This keeps them free of bugs or bacteria that would damage the fruit.
-However, these pesticides can be a problem when ingested by parrots.
+This keeps them free of bugs and bacteria that would otherwise damage the fruit.

 - Smear the strawberry along its cage floor or your table